top of page

 Limestone

-The limestone funerary headrest is decorated with figures of Bes.
-The god's terrifying appearance and the snakes and a spear that he is waving were intended to drive away night demons.
+This limestone tomb headrest is decorated with figures of Bes.
+The god's fearsome appearance and the snakes and spear he wields were intended to scare away the demons of the night.

 Height: 18.8 cm